 Impulsivity and Reckless Behavior

 Navigating these challenges demands a collaborative effort from ADHD and non-ADHD partners to set boundaries and devise coping strategies to handle impulsivity.
-For example, the ADHD partner might benefit from practicing mindfulness techniques to help them become more aware of their impulsive tendencies and develop healthier ways to express themselves.
+For example, the ADHD partner might benefit from practicing mindfulness techniques to help them become more aware of their impulsive behaviors and tendencies and develop healthier ways to express themselves.
 The non-ADHD partner can also play a supportive role by offering understanding and patience, helping to create a more harmonious relationship dynamic.

 Emotional Outbursts and Mood Swings

 Emotional outbursts and mood swings are common in ADHD relationships, further complicating communication and emotional connection between partners.
-An ADHD partner may have difficulty regulating their emotions, leading to angry outbursts that leave the non-ADHD partner feeling hurt or fearful.
+An ADHD partner may have difficulty regulating their emotions, leading to angry outbursts that leave the other person or non-ADHD partner feeling hurt or fearful.
 These episodes can impede partners from effectively communicating and sustaining a positive emotional bond.

 Communication Strategies for Couples with ADHD